At the intersection of sociology and public policy, my work on urban inequality aims to better understand and improve American cities.

-I have been thinking about the intersection of gentrification and race/ethnicity.
-Recently, this work has led me to publish two theoretical papers outlining critical research agendas for scholars and practitioners, linked below.
-For several years, I have also been working with restricted data from the American Housing Survey to observe the social and political impacts of gentrification on low-income urban communities.
-Here, I find racially disparate outcomes (see working paper below).
+Much of my research focuses on gentrification, or the process of upscaling and displacement in urban neighborhoods.
+Where most academic literature focuses on class-based issues, I focus on gentrification as a racialized process.
+I have published two theoretical papers outlining critical research agendas for scholars and practitioners (“What Makes Gentrification White?” and “Building a Du Boisian Research Agenda”).
+For several years, I have also been working with restricted Census Bureau data from the American Housing Survey to observe the social and political impacts of gentrification on urban communities.
+Here, I find racially disparate outcomes (“Whose Neighborhood Now?”).

 Eviction Vulnerability in New Orleans.

-As a Tulane-Mellon Fellow in Community-Engaged Scholarship, in 2021 I began a collaborative research project with community organization Jane Place Neighborhood Sustainability Initiative.
+As a Tulane-Mellon Fellow in Community-Engaged Scholarship, in 2021 I began a collaborative research project with local organization Jane Place Neighborhood Sustainability Initiative.
 Together, our goal has been to collect data on evictions in New Orleans and analyze the factors that lead to both higher vulnerability and more positive outcomes for renters.
-Our paper in Housing Policy Debate demonstrates that Jane Place’s tenant-focused interventions led to modest declines in court-ordered evictions.
+Our paper in Housing Policy Debate demonstrates that Jane Place’s tenant-focused interventions led to modest declines in court-ordered evictions (“Eviction Court Outcomes”).

 The Social Production of Authenticity.